 First, transparency about network pressure.
 The simulation can estimate coercion probability for any given network position and adoption rate.
 Showing users their position in the pressure landscape (how much of their adoption behavior is driven by peer effects versus genuine preference) would make structural coercion visible.
 Visibility does not eliminate pressure, but it restores the second-order reflection that Frankfurt identified as the condition for freedom.

 Second, friction at the coercion threshold.
 The 10 to 25 percent window is identifiable in real-time.
 Platforms could introduce deliberate slowdowns during cascade phases: confirmation steps, cooling-off periods, prompts that surface private preference before social pressure resolves the decision.
 This is the design equivalent of informed consent.
+Everall et al. (2025) support this approach from the opposite direction: their meta-analysis found that targeting individuals with moderate preferences and moderate network positions, rather than highly central nodes, is most effective for enabling norm change.
+The same principle in reverse: protecting moderately positioned agents during cascade phases would be the most effective friction point against coerced adoption.

 Third, exit architecture.
 The simulation assumes agents have no exit option; they can disengage through fatigue but cannot leave the network.
 Real systems could reduce coercion by lowering exit costs: data portability, interoperability standards, reduced switching penalties.
 When leaving is cheap, the pressure to stay despite negative utility drops.
 The coercion zone narrows.